C22-KY04/cc-c22-ky04/README.md

 **POST** &nbsp;&nbsp; `/id_cards`

-This method allows you to create ID Card.
+This method allows you to save ID Card details.

 Authentication